The effective strength of selection in random environment: Introduction and overview of content

-In both the BCRE $Z$ and the FVWRS $X$, the constant $w$ is responsible for the classical form of \emph{weak} genic selection, acting constantly and deterministically in time.
-The action of {rare selection in random environment} is described by two objects: the {rare selection mechanism} is given by a kernel $\Q=(Q(y): y \in [0,1])$ where, for every $y$, $Q(y)$ is a distribution on $\N\cup\{\infty\}$; the {random environment} is determined by a measure $\mu$ on $[0,1]$, the space of parameters of $\Q$, whose one-to-one relation with $\Lambda_{\mathfrak s}$ we now explain. \\ As a central assumption for all our results, we will require that the kernel $\Q=\{Q(y): {y\in [0,1]}\}$ and the measure $\mu$ satisfy the following condition: \begin{Condition} The kernel $\Q$ and the measure $\mu$ satisfy
+The action of {rare selection in random environment} is parametrised by two objects: the {rare selection mechanism} is given by a kernel $\Q=\{Q(y): y \in [0,1]\}$ where, for every $y$, $Q(y)$ is a distribution on $\N\cup\{\infty\}$; the {random environment} itself is determined by a measure $\mu$ on $[0,1]$, the space of parameters of $\Q$, whose one-to-one relation with $\Lambda_{\mathfrak s}$ we now explain. \\ As a central assumption for all our results, we will require that the kernel $\Q=\{Q(y): {y\in [0,1]}\}$ and the measure $\mu$ satisfy the following condition: \begin{Condition} The kernel $\Q$ and the measure $\mu$ satisfy